wingyplus/elm-liff/README.md

 # elm-liff - Elm ports for LIFF application

-This library provides Elm ports for who want to uses Elm on LIFF application.
+Provides a LIFF SDK 2.+ ports for Elm application.

 ## How to use

+1. Add LIFF SDK to your html tag.
+2. Initialize by calling `liff.init()`.
+3. Download `src/Liff.elm` and `src/Liff.js` to your src directory.
+4. Add `Liff.start(elmApp, liff)` after init your Elm app.

-I didn't have a fully documentation yet.
-But you can see in `src/demo.js` and `src/Demo.elm` about how to use it.
+If it won't work or you have a problem, you can see an example in `src/demo.js` or open an issue.

 ## Limitation

-This library doesn't support a javascript that didn't bundler tool such as webpack or parcel yet and I didn't have any plan to make it support.
+- This library doesn't support a javascript that didn't bundler tool such as webpack or parcel yet and I didn't have any plan to make it support.
+- This library didn't call `liff.init()` for you.
+You needs to do it manually.

 ## Support